New Zealand Travel Pass

 The minimum age for this trip is 18 years.

-British passport holders can enter New Zealand without a visa, staying as a visitor for up to six months.
+British passport holders can enter New Zealand, staying as a visitor for up to six months.
 You must have sufficient time left on your passport and a return ticket home.
 To ensure you meet immigration rules, please visit the New Zealand Embassy website.
 If you plan to take paid work during your time in New Zealand, you will need to apply for a Working Holiday Visa.

 Do I Have To Do All The Stops And Activities On The Route?